-- a) Where one or more foreign Modern Language(s) are included, it is a requirement that a period abroad is intercalated (between Stages 2 and 3). - b) No subject areas offer a professional accreditation route through the Combined Honours programme. - c) The following features are innovative: - free choice of combinations across those subjects listed above (subject to certain subject level entry requirements) - the opportunity to study in Combined, Joint or Major/Minor combinations - no core or compulsory elements - no requirement to undertake a dissertation (although the option is available in some subjects and through the Combined Honours modules HSS3500 and HSS3099) - the provision of Subject Advisors to offer academic support and specialist advice to Combined Honours students - the opportunity to study modules specifically for Combined Honours students, some of which have been co-designed by Combined Honours students and staff - the opportunity to undertake a work placement between Stage 2 and 3 - the opportunity to undertake Study Abroad either for one Semester during either semester on second year, or the first semester of final year (as a substitute for study at Newcastle) or for a full academic year (which does not substitute for study at Newcastle but is reflected on the degree parchment).
+- a) Where one or more foreign Modern Language(s) are included, candidates have the option to spend a year abroad in the relevant foreign country/ies between Stages 2 and 3. - b) No subject areas offer a professional accreditation route through the Combined Honours programme. - c) The following features are innovative: - free choice of combinations across those subjects listed above (subject to certain subject level entry requirements) - the opportunity to study in Combined, Joint or Major/Minor combinations - no core or compulsory elements - no requirement to undertake a dissertation (although the option is available in some subjects and through the Combined Honours modules HSS3500 and HSS3099) - the provision of Subject Advisors to offer academic support and specialist advice to Combined Honours students - the opportunity to study modules specifically for Combined Honours students, some of which have been co-designed by Combined Honours students and staff - the opportunity to undertake a work placement between Stage 2 and 3 - the opportunity to undertake Study Abroad either for one Semester during either semester on second year, or the first semester of final year (as a substitute for study at Newcastle) or for a full academic year (which does not substitute for study at Newcastle but is reflected on the degree parchment).